-For years, digital marketers have served one master: Google (okay, and other search engines).
+For years, digital marketers have served one master: Google (OK, and other search engines).
 Search engines zigged and we zagged to play by the rules they’ve set.
 Keywords on the page matter most for rankings?
 Alright, let’s get to a keyword density of 6% and call it a day.
 Links are seen as “votes of confidence” that will make my site rank higher?
 Submit to a few more directories, intern!

 Digital marketers have evolved over time, but mostly just to serve search engines.

 As we’ve stayed laser-focused on Google and its algorithm, the folks who are actually doing the searching—people—haven’t been put first.
 At the end of the day, Google isn’t browsing your site, reading your content, and submitting lead forms—people are.
 It’s easier to monitor Google’s algorithm changes than understand something really tough: the motivations, experiences, and needs of actual people.
 That’s where user research comes in.

 We build an entire service to optimize for search engines (SEO) and forget about what we should be doing: optimizing people’s search experiences (PSX).
 And it’s not just about “optimizing,” we need to be discovering, understanding, and supporting them.